pagekit/docs/marketplace.md

 # Marketplace

-<p class="uk-article-lead">When you put your extension or them in the marketplace, it will be installable from any Pagekit
+<p class="uk-article-lead">An extension or theme in the marketplace will be installable from any Pagekit admin interface.</p>
-admin interface.</p>

 ## Get an API key